aimeepham14/SimonSaysWhackaMole/README.md

 ### Stretch Goals
 * Set a countdown timer
-* Set the interval for the mole color to pop up quicker every 10 additional sequences
+* Create an animation so a mole actually pops up
 * Set a "highest score" counter
 * Creating a cool mouse cursor that looks like a hammer